 There is something undeniably American about owning your own piece of vacant land.
-Untouched real estate with only your imagination to limit what you can do on it.
-From building a dream home, to creating your ultimate hunting habitat.
-Buying land anywhere can an amazing investment, especially in 2021 and especially in Ohio.
+Untouched real estate with only your imagination limits what you can do on it, from building a dream home to creating your ultimate hunting habitat.
+Buying land anywhere can be an amazing investment, especially in 2021, especially in Ohio.

 Why Buy Land in Ohio

-The state of Ohio may not jump off the page when you start thinking about where to buy your dream land.
-But don’t be fooled, Ohio has many advantages to it that other states simply do not.
+The state of Ohio may not jump off the page when you start thinking about where to buy your dreamland.
+But don’t be fooled; Ohio has many advantages that other states do not.

-- Big cities: Ohio is home to multiple large cities that are spread throughout the entire state.
-With cities like, Cincinnati, Cleveland, Columbus and others all over the state.
+- Big cities: Ohio is home to multiple large cities spread throughout the entire state.
+With cities like Cincinnati, Cleveland, Columbus, and others all over the state.
 You are never too far from a large city.
 Which can be optimal for some people.

 - Seasonal Beauty: Anyone who has ever had the pleasure of visiting Ohio in the fall or spring would be able to back me up on this.
-Ohio is not just gorgeous by Midwest standards, it is truly one of the most scenic places in the country for some months out of the year.
-Pair that with tits coast line on lake eerie, and multiple national parks to get you a true gem of a state.
+Ohio is not just gorgeous by Midwest standards; it is truly one of the most scenic places in the country for some months out of the year.
+Pair that with its coastline on lake Erie and multiple national parks to get you a state’s true gem.

 How to Buy Land in Ohio

-Buying rural real estate is much different than just buying a house in neighborhood.
-There are multiple factors to consider, that to the uninitiated, might find confusing.
+Buying rural real estate is much different from buying a house in a neighborhood.
+There are multiple factors to consider that the uninitiated might find confusing.
 That is why you want to work with professionals who have been in the industry for years.
 On top of that, working with people who live the outdoor lifestyle is important.
-That’s why working with a land real estate company like Base Camp Country can be the difference maker in finding just land, or finding your DREAM property.
+That’s why working with a land real estate company like Base Camp Country can be the difference-maker in finding just land or finding your DREAM property.

 Hunting in Ohio.

-For many people looking to buy rural land, the quality of hunting in in the area is almost as important as anything else.
-Ohio happens to be one of the best white tail hunting states in the country.
-Consistently cracking in to the Boone and Crockett club, this state has been home to some serious monster bucks.
+For many people looking to buy rural land, the quality of hunting in the area is almost as important as anything else.
+Ohio happens to be one of the best whitetail hunting states in the country.
+Consistently cracking into the Boone and Crockett Club, this state has been home to some serious monster bucks.

-Public land hunting in Ohio: Home to far more public land than a lot of people might think, there are multiple options throughout the state to chase bug bucks.
-Some of the more well known spots being:
+Public land hunting in Ohio: Home to far more public land than many people might think, there are multiple options throughout the state to chase bug bucks.
+Some of the more well-known spots being:

 - Shawnee State Forest: located in the southwest part of the state, Shawnee State Forest boasts over 60,000 acres.
 Making it the largest public hunting land in the state.
 Known for its thick foliage, this is the place to be if you are looking for a rugged hunting experience.

-- Woodbury Wildlife Area: Arguably the most popular public hunting ground would be the Woodbury Wildlife Area.
-Just an hour-and-a-half northeast of Columbus, this are is about 20,000 acres.
+- Woodbury Wildlife Area: Arguably, the most popular public hunting ground would be the Woodbury Wildlife Area.
+Just an hour-and-a-half northeast of Columbus, this area is about 20,000 acres.
 Making it large for the state and full of trophy whitetail.
-While the competition in a spot like this, the are is known for its beautiful views.
+While the competition in a spot like this, the area is known for its beautiful views.
 Making it worth your while even if you don’t take something home with you.

 Private Hunting Land in Ohio

-Ohio is well known for its massive deer, killer turkeys, and overall high quality hunting experience.
-Which is why owning a piece rural land in Ohio, that you can hunt on, is such a great investment.
-Both for the financial gain that can come form you leasing the land yourself.
+Ohio is well known for its massive deer, killer turkeys, and overall high-quality hunting experience.
+This is why owning a piece of rural land in Ohio that you can hunt on is such a great investment.
+Both for the financial gain that can come from you leasing the land yourself.
 Or just the joy you gain from owning land in one of the best hunting spots in the country.

 From the Ground Up

-Being able to call a piece of Ohio yours, is something not many people can say.
-But land is on the raise and always will be.
-They’re not making anymore of it.
+Being able to call a piece of Ohio yours is something not many people can say.
+But the land there is on the rise and always will be.
+They’re not making any more of it.

-Being able to call yourself a landowner is something to take pride.
+Being able to call yourself a landowner is something to take pride in.
 Knowing that you are the master of your domain.
 That you and your family will always have a piece of America carved out for yourself.
 Free to hunt, explore, and live freely.
-Doing it in Ohio just makes it a little sweeter.
+Doing it in Ohio makes it a little sweeter.